zenseact/research-blog/_publications/raw-or-cooked/raw-or-cooked.md

 where \\(\mu\\) and \\(\sigma\\) are learnable parameters optimized during training.

 **Learnable Yeo-Johnson transformation.**
 Lastly, by observing that the RAW data was far from normally distributed and knowing the fact that this is a characteristic that tends to improve the performance of deep neural networks, we sought to find a transformation that would make the RAW data more normally distributed.
-To this end, we adopt the [Yeo-Johnson transformation](https://en.wikipedia.org/wiki/Power_transform#Yeo%E2%80%93Johnson_transformation) [3] and define a  learnable version of it as
+To this end, we adopt the [Yeo-Johnson transformation](https://en.wikipedia.org/wiki/Power_transform#Yeo%E2%80%93Johnson_transformation) {% cite yeo2000new %} and define a  learnable version of it as

 $$
 F_{\text{YJ}}(\mathbf{x}) = \frac{(\mathbf{x} + 1)^\lambda - 1}{\lambda},